t00sh/rop-tool/README.md

 OPTIONS:
-  --arch, -A               Select an architecture (in raw mode only) --all, -a                Print all gadgets
-  --bad, -B           [b]  Specify bad chars in address --depth, -d         [d]  Specify the depth for gadget searching (default is 5) --flavor, -f        [f]  Select a flavor (att or intel) --help, -h               Print this help message --no-color, -n           Don't colorize output --raw, -r                Open file in raw mode (don't considere any file format)
+  --arch, -A               Select an architecture (in raw mode only) --all, -a                Print all gadgets (even gadgets which are not uniq) --depth, -d         [d]  Specify the depth for gadget searching (default is 5) --flavor, -f        [f]  Select a flavor (att or intel) --no-filter, -F          Do not apply some filters on gadgets --help, -h               Print this help message --no-color, -n           Do not colorize output --raw, -r                Open file in raw mode (don't considere any file format)

 ```

 #### SEARCH COMMAND